cetz-package/cetz/src/draw/shapes.typ

 /// ## Styling
 /// Root: nstar
 /// - radius (number): The radius of the star's outer points.
-/// - inner-radius (number,ratio): The radius (relative to the outer radius) of the star's inner points(relative to the outer radius) of the star's inner points.
+/// - inner-radius (number,ratio): The radius (if of type ratio, relative to the outer radius) of the star's inner points of the star's inner points.
 /// - show-inner (bool) = false: If true, also draws the inner polygon connecting the star's inner points.
 /// - fill (color, gradient): The fill color for the star.
 /// - stroke (color, thickness, ...): The stroke for the star and the inner polygon.